tcsenpai/ollamagents/README.md

 Click the image for a live demo

 OllamaAgents is a TypeScript-based CLI application that provides a Linux command interpreter using the Ollama API.
-It converts natural language queries into appropriate Linux commands, offering explanations and cautions when necessary.
+It converts natural language queries into appropriate Linux commands, executing them if requested, offering explanations and cautions when necessary.

 ## Features